AGLDWG/TR/guidelines/latest.md

 <h2><a name="h.8x82ev9hlve4" id="h.8x82ev9hlve4"></a>1.
 Introduction </h2>

 <p>Uniform Resource Identifiers (URI) are a single global identification  system used on the World Wide Web, similar to telephone numbers in a public  switched telephone network.
 URIs are a key technology to support Linked Data by  offering a generic mechanism to identify entities (&lsquo;Things&rsquo;) or concepts in the  world.
 Government departments and agencies assign identifiers to all entities  ('Things') they are responsible for - e.g., hospitals, schools, roads,  equipment, etc. These identifiers are then used when referring to or making  statements about particular entities.
 For example, when referring to a road  closure, the identifier (e.g. M5) will be used to inform the public.
 In order  to publish data in a Linked Data fashion, government and governmental agencies  need to define these resource identifiers using URIs.
-Since public sector  information (PSI) is intended to be re-used by diverse applications, it is  important that these resource identifier URIs remain stable.<br /><br />This document provides a set of general guidelines aimed at helping  government stakeholders to define and manage URIs for &lsquo;Linked Datasets&rsquo; and the resources described within.
+Since public sector  information (PSI) is intended to be re-used by diverse applications, it is  important that these resource identifier URIs remain stable.<br /><br />This document provides a set of general guidelines aimed at helping  government stakeholders to define and manage URIs for &lsquo;Linked Data datasets&rsquo; and the resources described within.
 The URI guidelines in this document are building upon the four Linked Data principles postulated by Sir Tim Berners-Lee [1].
 These principles are:<br /><br /><strong>Use HTTP URIs</strong> <br />Addressing two of the four principles, <em>&lsquo;use URIs&rsquo;</em> and <em>&lsquo;use HTTP URIs&rsquo;, </em>governments and their agencies publishing Linked Data <strong><em>MUST </em></strong>provide  HTTP URIs as identifiers for resources, in order to support reuse and data  integration/linking on the Web in a Linked Data fashion.
 HTTP URIs enable URIs  to be &quot;looked-up&quot; or &quot;dereferenced&quot;, which in turn provides  access, via a Web browser, to a representation of the resource identified by these URIs.</p>
 <p><br /><strong>Provide a  machine-readable representation of the resource identified by the URI</strong><br />In order to enable HTTP URIs to be &quot;dereferenceable&quot;, data publishers have to set up the necessary  infrastructure (e.g. HTTP servers) to serve representations or descriptions of  the resources (e.g. a human-readable HTML representation or a machine-readable  RDF/XML representation).
 For it to be considered Linked data, a publisher <strong><em>MUST </em></strong>publish  the data using RDF (i.e., to define explicitly the meaning of this data) and <strong><em>MUST </em></strong>publish  at least one machine-readable representation (e.g. RDF/XML, JSON-LD, Turtle)  via the HTTP URI identifying the resource.<br /></p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>
 <td valign="top" width="80"><b>[no 1]</b></td>
-    <td width="573" valign="top">Use HTTP URIs so that the Linked Dataset URI can be resolved.</td>
+    <td width="573" valign="top">Use HTTP URIs so that the Linked Data dataset URI can be resolved.</td>
     <td width="100" valign="top"><strong><em>MUST</em></strong></td>
   </tr>
   <tr>
 <td valign="top" width="80"><b>[no 2]</b></td>
-    <td width="573" valign="top">Provide at least one machine-readable representation in RDF at the Linked Dataset URI.</td>
+    <td width="573" valign="top">Provide at least one machine-readable representation in RDF at the Linked Data dataset URI.</td>
     <td width="100" valign="top"><strong><em>MUST</em></strong></td>
   </tr>
 </table>

 <p>Beyond these principles the document defines guidance on:</p>
 <ol>
-  <li>Linked Dataset URIs,</li>
+  <li>Linked Data dataset URIs,</li>
   <li>Domain structures,</li>
   <li>URI patterns,</li>
   <li>Publishing URIs, and on</li>
   <li>URI naming conventions.</li>
 </ol>
 <h2><a name="h.evgc2ceabc0u" id="h.evgc2ceabc0u"></a>2.
-Linked Dataset URIs </h2>
+Linked Data dataset URIs </h2>
-<p>For the purpose of this document a <em>Linked  Dataset</em> published within the data.gov.au domain is defined as a collection  of data, each with supporting metadata, published and maintained under the  data.gov.au domain, available as RDF, and accessible through dereferenceable  HTTP Universal Resource Identifiers (URIs).<br />HTTP URIs, a component of the World Wide Web, provides a means of uniquely identifying a &lsquo;Thing&rsquo; (or &lsquo;Resource&rsquo;) in this case a <em>Linked Dataset</em>. <em>Linked Datasets</em> provide the opportunity to share common meaning and  common identifiers across the public sector, and to provide comprehensive and  reliable identifiers for a collection of &lsquo;Things&rsquo; such as the hospitals,  schools or roads in a region, climate data for a specific year etc.<br /><br />A Linked Dataset consists of:</p>
+<p>For the purpose of this document a <em>Linked  Dataset</em> published within the data.gov.au domain is defined as a collection  of data, each with supporting metadata, published and maintained under the  data.gov.au domain, available as RDF, and accessible through dereferenceable  HTTP Universal Resource Identifiers (URIs).<br />HTTP URIs, a component of the World Wide Web, provides a means of uniquely identifying a &lsquo;Thing&rsquo; (or &lsquo;Resource&rsquo;) in this case a <em>Linked Data dataset</em>. <em>Linked Data datasets</em> provide the opportunity to share common meaning and  common identifiers across the public sector, and to provide comprehensive and  reliable identifiers for a collection of &lsquo;Things&rsquo; such as the hospitals,  schools or roads in a region, climate data for a specific year etc.<br /><br />A Linked Data dataset consists of:</p>

 <ol>
   <li>the  URI to identify the set</li>
   <li>metadata  to describe its quality characteristics</li>
-  <li>a  URI that references a list of resources (<em>Identifier  URIs</em> and <em>Document URIs</em>) defined  in the Linked Dataset</li>
+  <li>a  URI that references a list of resources (<em>Identifier  URIs</em> and <em>Document URIs</em>) defined  in the Linked Data dataset</li>
-  <li>references  to <em>Ontology URIs</em> which define the  concept and relationships used within the Linked Dataset</li>
+  <li>references  to <em>Ontology URIs</em> which define the  concept and relationships used within the Linked Data dataset</li>
 </ol>

-<p><br />For the <em>Linked Dataset URI</em> the  following pattern is proposed.
+<p><br />For the <em>Linked Data dataset URI</em> the  following pattern is proposed.
 The pattern notation used in this document is based on the  &ldquo;URI Template&rdquo; specification defined in RFC6570 [7].
 In addition square brackets &lsquo;[&lsquo; and &lsquo;]&rsquo; are used to introduce optional components and a star, i.e. &lsquo;*&rsquo; following such a bracket component allows arbitrary repetition of the group  (zero or more times).<br /></p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>